davemackintosh/weaving/README.md

   ./templates <-- this is where your liquid templates go.
     default.liquid <-- this is required if any of your content doesn't specify a template in it's frontmatter.
 ```

+### Building a site

+When you're developing a site, it's useful to see it in your browser easily.
+You can run `weaving serve` to create a simple web server.

 Content must have at least these fields in it's frontmatter